kristofd/logomatic/README.md

 TODO
 -----------

+* Improve build process (let users download Solr through Maven instead)
+* Update to latest Solr version
-* The inital start and end dates are hard coded (look at solr/webapps/gui/gui.js at around line 80), these should instead depend on current data set.
+* The inital start and end dates are hard coded (look at solr/webapps/gui/gui.js at around line 80), these should instead depend on the current data set
-* Clean up JavaScript code, it is a mess (remember, this is an experimental project)
+* Clean up JavaScript code, it is a mess (remember, this is an experimental project :)
+* Autodetect and support also non-gzipped log files
-* Reduce Solr memory consumption to allow for larger input data sets
+* Reduce Solr memory consumption to support larger input data sets
-* Allow for filtering, sorting and presentation of additional fields
+* Allow simultaneous filtering, sorting and presentation of additional log fields
-* Simplify and improve the interaction
+* Simplify and improve user interaction